chriswilley/leash/README.md

-# Where Should We Eat?
+# Leash

-This project sets up a restaurant listing website.
+This project sets up a puppy adoption site.

 ## Table of contents